xyproto/cxx/README.md

 * `cxx cmake ninja` generates a `CMakeLists.txt` file and then builds the project using `ninja` (and `ccache`, if available).

 No configuration files are needed, but the projects needs to either be very simple (a single `main.cpp`) or have a CXX-friendly directory structure.

-Ever had a single `main.cpp` file and just wanting to compile it, without any hassle? `cxx` may fit your use case, provided you have all required libraries installed.

 Tested on Arch Linux, FreeBSD, Ubuntu, macOS w/Homebrew, Void Linux and NetBSD.
 Docker images and Vagrant configuration files are available in the `tests` directory.
 Please submit a pull request if you have improvements for your platform!